 - Separate words with dashes to make it easier to read by humans and by Google.

 - Use one, two, or three words with no numeric id in the URL where possible.

 - Don’t focus just on keywords.
 Pick URLs that are short and descriptive where possible

 - Avoid Keyword Stuffing.
-When you overuse keywords, including in the URL, it can contribute to a spam penalty for keyword stuffing.
+When you overuse keywords, both generally and in the URL, it can contribute to a spam penalty for keyword stuffing.

 Are there any other benefits of adding a keyword to the URL?

-There are a few other benefits of using keyword or keywords at the beginning of your URL:
+There are a few other benefits of using one or multiple keywords at the beginning of your URL: